 Absolutely!
 The A28 Check was reliable, durable, and had the features and benefits we actually used.
 The lock was excellent and easy to set, the zipper kept liquids out and our valuables dry, the scale was helpful and accurate — there wasn’t much we didn’t like.

 The price is really in the mid-range when comparing to other premium products at $395, an A22 Carry is available for $295 or the pair for $590 (known as the A50).
-It comes with a lifetime warranty (which beats our beloved Rimowa’s 5 year warranty or Tumi’s five year limited warranty) and service before and after the sale was excellent.
-In future, we will remove the battery from packing before leaving home, but we will make this a regular part of our trips around the world.
+It comes with a lifetime warranty (which beats our beloved Rimowa’s 5-year warranty or Tumi’s five-year limited warranty) and service before and after the sale was excellent.
+In the future, we will remove the battery from packing before leaving home, but we will make this a regular part of our trips around the world.

 Disclaimer: I was not compensated for this review.
 Any opinions or impressions, positive or negative are my own.